 Phase One: The Hard Work Begins

 By November 2010 the main structure of the building was completed and the project was in full swing to become fully operational for the start of the new school year in 2011.
-Although Phase One of the project was not complete in late 2010 150 children were beginning their education in the 4/9 newly built classrooms.

 By late 2011 Phase One of the project was complete and as a thank you for all the donations and continued support from the H.E.A.T.
 Foundation HIRA invited Umar Shariff to be the guest of honour at the official opening of the school.
 Umar had the opportunity to experience first-hand the difficulties local children face and how the contributions from the H.E.A.T.
 Foundation were making such a difference to the children’s lives.